-Administrative and regular part-time employees of the Library shall be allowed three (3) days bereavement leave, not to be deducted from any other leave time, for a death in the immediate family.
+Regular employees of the Library shall be allowed twenty-four (24) hours paid bereavement leave, not to be deducted from any other leave time, for a death in the immediate family.

 Maternity Leave

 Maternity leave shall be treated as any other non-duty related disability consistent with the law.
 Accumulated sick leave and/or vacation time may be applied for the purpose until exhausted.